Keysborough

 Recent residential development output has been above average within Keysborough when compared nationally

 Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Keysborough has experienced around 136 dwellings receiving development approval each year.
-Approximately 681 homes have been approved over the past 5 financial years, between FY-21 and FY-25, with an additional 17 approved so far in FY-26.
-This suggests solid demand for new housing, supporting property values.
+Approximately 681 homes have been approved over the past five financial years, between FY-21 and FY-25, with an additional 23 approved so far in FY-26.
+On average, each dwelling built over these five years has resulted in approximately 2.7 new residents per year, indicating solid demand that supports property values.

 Frequently Asked Questions - Development